 ↓ SASP / [[chronic-inflammation]]

 This single chain plausibly explains Singh’s reported reductions in SASP cytokines, CpG methylation drift, WBC/monocyte normalisation in NHPs, and inflammasome-relevant readouts — all from one upstream lever.
-Untested: each link in the chain is independently established in the aging literature, but the integrated cascade attributable to taurine specifically has not been demonstrated. unsubstantiated
+Untested: each link in the chain is independently established in the aging literature, but the integrated cascade attributable to taurine specifically has not been demonstrated. theory/unsubstantiated

 Cascade B — energy-sensing → mTOR → autophagy: